John Miller (footballer, born 1895)

 John Galloway Miller (12 March 1895 – 1956) was a Scottish footballer who played as a forward.

 He counted Hamilton Academical, Liverpool (8 English Football League appearances as well as a full season during wartime), Partick Thistle and Aberdeen among his clubs.

-His elder brothers Tom (who also played for Hamilton Accies and Liverpool, as well as the Scottish national team), William and Adam were also footballers.
+His elder brothers Tom (who also played for Hamilton Accies and Liverpool, as well as the Scotland national team), William and Adam were also footballers.